 – However, the BAA includes an exemption for COTS items.
 Under the BAA COTS exemption, if a product qualifies as a COTS item, it is considered exempt from the domestic content requirements.
 This means that federal agencies can procure COTS items without considering their country of origin.

-2. Trade Agreements Act (TAA) COTS Exemption:
+2. Trade Agreements Act (TAA) DFARS COTS Exemption:

 – The Trade Agreements Act establishes a framework for the United States to participate in international trade agreements, such as the World Trade Organization Government Procurement Agreement (WTO GPA) and various free trade agreements.